Analysis | Everything we know about Kevin McCarthy’s conversations with Trump concerning the Jan. 6 attacks

 McCarthy dismissed — but didn’t outright deny — that reporting in his interview with the Californian.
 “I do not think the president will step down, even if somebody asked him,” he said.

 Jan.
-28, a private meeting in Mar-a-Lago
+28: A private meeting at Mar-a-Lago

 Days after Trump left office, McCarthy visited the former president in Florida.
 And this is where the tables seem to have turned, the committee suggests: “Your public statements regarding January 6 have changed markedly since you met with Trump,” the committee says of McCarthy, pointing out that his criticism of the president shifted into defending his response.